 "I would say the number one challenge LGBTQ+ people face [when it comes to fertility] is that everything is written for heterosexual people," says Nicole Noyes, MD, system chief for reproductive endocrinology and infertility and director of fertility preservation at Northwell Health.

 By "everything," Dr. Noyes means the vast majority of online resources, written information dispersed at fertility clinics, and even patient intake forms.
 Take the Boston IVF Fertility Clinic's consent form, which Dr. Noyes says is fairly standard across the fertility industry.
 From the start, the patient is assumed to be a "woman," despite the fact that trans men and nonbinary people can also have uteruses—and thus are able to become pregnant.
-Similarly, The American Pregnancy Association's "Trying to Conceive" landing page addresses only "women" in its guidance—and the same is true for the World Health Organization and The Mayo Clinic.
+Similarly, World Health Organization and The Mayo Clinic only address women.

 Despite being explicit about being non-binary, Abrams experienced being spoken to as if they were a woman in their own search for a fertility provider.
 "The education process really came from a perspective of what I would imagine they would say to someone who's like a cisgender woman.
 And so a lot of the things that they touched on was coming from that experience standpoint," says Abrams.
 The lack of nuance in their physician's office ultimately made them want to avoid repeat visits.